We consider applications on merit and have a strong commitment to enhancing the diversity of our students.

 – One of your referees must be able to comment on your research experience.

-– The Home Office visa criteria for English language eligibility is either for applicants to be from or have studied an appropriate academic qualification in a majority English-speaking country (see Tier 4 (General) student visa) or have passed an approved English language test (the full visa guidance gives details of countries that are recognized as majority English speaking countries).
+– The Home Office visa criteria for English language eligibility is either for applicants to be from or have studied an appropriate academic qualification in a majority English-speaking country (see the UK Government's Student visa guidance) or have passed an approved English language test.